|

 Singapore!

-The streamlined shape probably helps the snail stay on a slippery
+The streamlined shape probably helps the snail stick onto a slippery

-wave-washed rock.
-It probably also make it difficult for a crab (or
+rock that is pounded by waves.
+It also makes it difficult for a crab

 A sturdy chalky operculum provides a secure seal to the shell opening.